Skip to main content

 Custom NPU delivers 39% more on-device AI power but South Korean prices jumped 8.6%

 Samsung has spent years promising that AI would change how we use our phones.
 With the Galaxy S26 series, launching globally on 11 March 2026, the company is finally putting that promise to the test.
-The new lineup does not just add more AI features.
-It tries to make the phone itself an agent, one that watches what you are doing and offers help before you reach for a menu.
+The new lineup doesn't just add more AI features: it tries to make the phone itself an agent, one that watches what you're doing and offers help before you reach for a menu.

 This is not a small claim.
-Agentic AI, the idea that software can take initiative rather than wait for commands, has been the industry's favourite buzzword since late 2025.
+As we explored in our analysis of what agentic AI actually means, the idea that software can take initiative rather than wait for commands has been the industry's favourite buzzword since late 2025.
 But Samsung is the first major manufacturer to ship it as a core phone experience, not a chatbot bolted onto a home screen.

 By The Numbers